Fact Sheets on First-generation College Students

-Note that while the Center recognizes the diversity of definitions represented by the term “first-generation college student,” in these fact sheets, first-generation college student is defined as an undergraduate whose parents do not have a bachelor’s degree.
+Note that while the Center recognizes the diversity of definitions represented by the term “first-generation college student/graduate,” in these fact sheets, first-generation college student/graduate is defined as an individual whose parents do not have a bachelor’s degree. .

 These fact sheets were produced for the Center by RTI International, an independent, nonprofit research institute.
 Accompanying each fact sheet is the respective suggested citation.